 And after a short flight to Geneva, an impeccably timed 2-hour train journey to Le Chable, we were almost in Verbier.
 Given the choice of taking the cable car up to the resort, or try the new Verbier Porsche, I chose the latter and got there a bit quicker.

-The newly re-opened Chalet de Flore, a new member of Verbier Luxury Hotels, was our home away from home in the Swiss Alps – and it was indeed lovely.
+The newly re-opened Chalet de Flore, a member of Verbier Luxury Hotels, was our home away from home in the Swiss Alps – and it was indeed lovely.
 Stylish and uber comfortable rooms, very nicely done common areas and with incredibly friendly staff, I really enjoyed my stay here.
 We were a bit hungry from all the travel and were delighted with the simple spread we were presented with – great cheese (Gruyere from different years!), cold meats and.. wait for it..
 Swiss wine!
 This little detail was one of the revelations of our Swiss Girls Adventure!

-Dinner was an early affair (jet lag had to be dealt with on the first night) at the newly opened La Cordée des Alpes hotel.
+Dinner was an early affair (jet lag had to be dealt with on the first night) at the La Cordée des Alpes hotel.
 Stunning food, but what really got me was the beautiful spa – not too shabby, was it?

 After a good night’s sleep, we were ready to conquer the mountains.
 The funny bit was that we never skied together – and I am not one to ski with groups.
 I like doing my own thing (I don’t disturb anyone!) and don’t like any pressure.
 But I decided to go along and needn’t have worried – we were to spend the morning with British skiing legend Warren Smith, who was going to “look after us”.
 I am not sure what he was told beforehand, but he looked worried – but it turned out we were way better than he thought!